wsafight/fixi/README.md

 The  `fx:swapped` event is triggered once the swap and any associated View Transitions complete.
 The `evt.detail.cfg` object is available.

-### Attributes
+### Properties

-fixi adds two attributes to elements on the DOM
+fixi adds two properties to elements in the DOM

 <table>
 <thead>